debmalya/RunErrands/README.md

 * Task 13: Find the files which are modified in last specified miniutes (duration in minute will be passed as command line parameter).
 * Task 14: Merge all the files in the current directory.
 * Task 15: List all the files which are changed in last half an hour.
+* Task 16: I have file with header.
+This file has around 7 million records, want to split this file such a way that each file will have maximum 100,000 records.
+While splitting each file must have the header.

 Scrips are executed in GNU bash, version 4.1.2(1)-release (x86_64-redhat-linux-gnu)